The Georgian House, Edinburgh: Occupants of No. 7 Charlotte Square

 In 1889 Rev Alexander Whyte moved into No. 7 with his wife.
 It was to be his home for the next 27 years.
 He was minister of St. George's Free Church.
 The couple had altogether eight children.
 Robert aged 24 was killed in action in the First World War, Alexander Frederick, born in 1883 was an MP, was knighted and became the President of the Indian Legislative Assembly.
 Dr Whyte was born in 1836 in Kirriemuir and he served his apprenticeship to a shoemaker before becoming a school teacher.
 He saved up enough money to go to Aberdeen University and then to New College, Edinburgh to study theology.
 In 1880 he became minister of Free St George's and in 1880 he married Jane Barbour of Bonskeid.
 Nine years later they moved into No. 7 Charlotte Square from 52 Melville Street.
 He died in 1921, and Mrs Whyte remained in the house as a widow until 1927.

-It was during the occupancy of the Whyte's that in 1913, `Abdu'l-Bahá the son of the founder of the Baháʼí Faith came to stay at No. 7 Charlotte Square during his tour of the United kingdom.
+It was during the occupancy of the Whytes that in 1913, `Abdu'l-Bahá the son of the founder of the Baháʼí Faith came to stay at No. 7 Charlotte Square during his tour of the United kingdom.